Outer Ring Road System: Benefit

 With the ORRS, traffic volume on city-bound roads will be reduced.
-It also provides an alternative route east-west travel for motorists without going through the city.
+It also provides an alternative route east–west travel for motorists without going through the city.
 Since ORRS is extensively linked to expressways and other arterial roads, such as Bukit Timah Road, motorists can get from one traffic route to another easily.

 Upgrading projects

 The first upgrading project started in 1994, with two intersections along Farrer Road being the first to be upgraded.
 The upgrading projects had to be carried out in stages to minimise disruption to traffic.
 The completion of the Portsdown Flyover, Queensway Flyover and Queensway Underpass marks another milestone in the realisation of the ORRS.
 The Farrer Road section of the upgrading project completed in 2009.

 Interchange along ORRS

+As of June 2025, the route is almost entirely grade-separated, with the exception of remaining 4 intersections, that are controlled by traffic signals.